 The research projects are focused on genetic, epigenetic and immunological targets and hosted by 11 academic and non-academic institutes located in 8 European Countries.

 The overall goal of VAGABOND is to create an efficient approach to validate new target-drug combinations in paediatric cancer.
 VAGABOND will gain knowledge in 8 difficult to treat paediatric cancers to overcome the limitation of their rare nature by efficient knowledge and data-sharing between beneficiaries and partners.
 VAGABOND will exchange expertise in the 4 steps of the proof of concept pipeline for pre-clinical drug development of genetic, epigenetic and immunologic targets.
 VAGABOND will train a new generation of young scientist to translate science to therapeutic applications fuelling innovation and entrepreneurship.

-Get equipped with all necessary qualities and skills to make a significant difference in pre-clinical drug development.
-Get the opportunity to work with and gain experience from world-class scientist from leading European industrial partners and academic institutes in the area of pediatric oncology.
-Interested in a PhD position?
+The PhD students will get equipped with all necessary qualities and skills to make a significant difference in pre-clinical drug development.
+They will get the opportunity to work with and gain experience from world-class scientist from leading European industrial partners and academic institutes in the area of pediatric oncology.
 Read more about the individual research projects here.